xrander/xrander/README.md

 - 👋 Hi, I’m @xrander
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning R programming and python
+- 🌱 I’m currently learning R programming, HTML, CSS and python
 - 💞️ I’m looking to collaborate on projects involving data analysis with the use of R and Python.
 Geospatial analysis is also welcomed
 - 📫 How to reach me www.linkedin.com/in/olamide-adu-55999115a